A one-pan easy and creamy potatoes au gratin recipe with three types of potatoes baked with loads of aged cheddar and gruyere!

 We serve these cheesy potatoes au gratin with our juicy and fall apart boiled ham or roasted ham (recipe to come soon for the roasted ham).
 Its the perfect paring!

-Make These Potatoes au Gratin Even Easier
+Recommended Tools to Make Potatoes au Gratin

 - Casserole Dish – we love this heavy and super versatile casserole dish